-SOP Toomulla Beach Hatcher y Ornat tas Pty / Ltd Section: Document No: 1 Version: 1
+SOP Toomulla Beach a Beach Hatchery Ornat Section: Document No: 1 Version: 1

 Emergencies: (Identify the types of emergency and the emergency response)

 - In the event of a fall into the pond, promptly and calmly utilize the rope ladder on the pond wall to facilitate your safe exit.
 Report as soon as possible to Senior Management.
 Following this occurrence, it is necessary to complete an incident report once you have dried off and changed into dry clothing. - Animals deemed dangerous within the ponds must be left undisturbed.
 Report as soon as possible to Senior Management.
 Manager to contact licenced/qualified wildlife handlers to facilitate animal removal/relocation.